In comparison with smartphone versions, the Windows version allows for concurrent texts, fast hovering, and parallel lists for words and characters.

 - System requirements: Windows 10 or 11.

-- Ignore SmartScreen warnings.
+- Ignore SmartScreen warnings (blue screen):

 - Keep a copy of the installation file.